 This course aims to develop knowledge of and professional attitude toward business, legal, and psychological issues of interest to in-home child care specialists and directors or owners of early childhood facilities.
 The goal of this course is to provide the student with guidelines for a career in a nurturing home day care and/or for establishing a child care center.
 This course requires twelve (12) hours of observation.
 Field trips may be required.
-Prerequisites: ECE\ 101 and at least one other ECE\ course all with a grade of "C" or better.
+Prerequisites: ECE 101, ENG 101 and at least one other ECE course with a grade of "C" or better.
+ENG 102 eligible.
+Offered on-line.

-ECE\ 210 OBSERVATION, PARTICIPATION & SEMINAR
+ECE 210 OBSERVATION, PARTICIPATION & SEMINAR 3 semester hours

 This course is designed to increase objectivity in observing and interpreting children's behavior, and increases the awareness of normal patterns of behavior.
-Observation and participation placements will be chosen by the instructor to gain experience and competency in working with young children.
-In addition to attending a weekly seminar, the student will observe and participate in an approved center for two (2) hours per week.
+Observation and participation placements for the study of young children are provided in the NCCC Child Development Laboratory School, to gain experience and competency in working with young children.
+In addition to attending a weekly seminar, the student will observe and participate in an instructor approved center for two (2) hours per week, with a required minimum of twenty-four (24) hours.
 Weekly seminar sessions with the instructor will be held to discuss and plan for the children's learning needs.
-Prerequisites: ECE\ 101 and at least one other ECE course all with a grade of "C" or better.
-May be taken concurrently with ECE\ 290.
+Prerequisites: ECE 101, ENG 101 and at least one other ECE course with a grade of "C" or better.
+ENG 102 eligible.
+Offered as a hybrid.

-ECE\ 222 METHODS AND TECHNIQUES IN ECE
+ECE 222 METHODS AND TECHNIQUES IN ECE

 This course is intended to train students in planning and implementing a developmentally appropriate curriculum designed to enhance the development of young children.
-Some components of K - 3 and all aspects of the prekindergarten curriculum will be discussed and examined.
+Some components of K - 3 and all aspects of the pre-kindergarten curriculum will be discussed and examined.
 Students will have the opportunity to experiment with the curriculum using a variety of teaching styles.
 This course takes into account the multicultural backgrounds and interests of the students as well as the diverse backgrounds of the children they may encounter.
-Prerequisites: ECE\ 101, ECE\ 210, both with a grade of "C" or better.
-May be taken concurrently with ECE 291\.
+Twelve (12) hours observations are required.
+Prerequisites: ECE 101, ECE 210 and ENG 101 with a grade of "C" or better.
+ENG 102 eligible.
+Offered as a hybrid.

-ECE\ 231 EARLY LANGUAGE & LITERACY DEVELOPMENT
+ECE 231 EARLY LANGUAGE & LITERACY DEVELOPMENT

 This course explores principles of language development in the young child.
 With an emphasis on exploring how a child's cultural background and experiences influence emerging literacy.
 Immersion, constructive writing, inventive spelling, and other aspects of the whole language classroom will be studied.
 The focus will be how the teacher's role is pivotal in this process.
+Twelve (12) hours observations are required.
 Field trips may be required.
-Prerequisites: ECE\ 101 and at least one other curriculum course all with a grade of "C" or better.
+Prerequisites: ECE 101, ENG 101 and at least one other curriculum course with a grade of "C" or better.
+ENG 102 eligible.
+Offered as a hybrid.